 Related article: Five guns every prepper should own

-This is a book that my wife bought back in 2009, when we had no idea what emergency preparedness was and how it works.
-It makes a very nice addition to my SHTF library as many of the recipes from this book have been passed down from generation to generation and they stood the test of time.
-If you plan to live off the grid, this book is definitely for you as it provides great tips and step-by-step instructions on how to preserve foods using salt, oil, sugar, alcohol, vinegar, drying, cold storage and lactic fermentation.
+This is a book that my wife bought back in 2009.
+Back then, we had no idea what emergency preparedness was and how it works.
+It makes a very nice addition to my SHTF library.
+Many of the recipes from this book have been passed down from generation to generation.
+They stood the test of time and you will find them useful.
+If you plan to live off the grid, this book is definitely for you as it provides great tips.
+It also gives step-by-step instructions on how to preserve foods using salt, oil, sugar, alcohol, vinegar, drying, cold storage and lactic fermentation.
 Easy to read, well laid out, and detailed, this book is for anyone who is interested in food preservation that doesn’t involve chemicals or other modern techniques.

 Recommended reading: Civil Era Foods you can still make today